-1. Students enrolled in the Nevada program are required to take and pass all sections of the Praxis II exam: (0411) Educational Leadership: Administration and Supervision, minimum score: 143.
+1. Students enrolled in the Nevada program are required to take and pass all sections of the Praxis exam: Educational Leadership: Administration and Supervision.

 Concentration: Mathematics Education

 The Ed.S. with a concentration in Mathematics Education focuses on training educators to develop and administer mathematics programs in K-12 schools, as well as in the areas of middle and secondary school mathematics.
 This concentration provides educators with skills for assessment, curriculum development, and teaching subject areas such as geometry, algebra, and calculus.
 Course content is research-based and infuses best practices in education.